vporton/coding_challenge/README.md

 deterministic.
 This may also improve caching, what is however currently unimportant because our responses are small.

+The main Django app of the project is from_git,

 ## Other notes

 I would make this repository private but in an non-understandable